Magnus7811/cybersecurity_internship/README.md

 ## Task 3: Secure File Sharing System

 ### 🧾 Project Overview
 This project involved the development of a secure file upload and download web portal.
-The application was built to ensure the confidentiality of data both at rest and in transit by implementing strong, password-based AES encryption.
+The application was built to ensure the confidentiality of data both at rest and in transit by implementing strong cryptographic controls and secure sharing mechanisms.

 ### 🔐 Core Features
 * **End-to-End Encryption**: Files are encrypted with AES-256 before being stored and can only be decrypted with the correct user-provided password.